 - A severely worn down tooth (or teeth)

 Multiple crowns are necessary when your dentist needs to rebuild your entire bite.
-This often happens in patients who have had decades of wear and damage to their teeth.
+This often happens in patients who have had decades of wear and damage on their teeth.

-Multiple crowns are also necessary when you want to achieve significant cosmetic changes.
+Multiple crowns are also necessary when you want big cosmetic changes.
 Some teeth are not strong enough to support porcelain veneers.
 Crowns are able to make many of the same cosmetic changes as veneers are!

 What Does the Crown Process Involve?